JoshSilverb/double_ended_sorts/README.md

 ## Includes:
 - Double ended selection sort
-  - Support for STL vectors and c-style arrays
+  - Support for STL vectors, c-style arrays with size variable, and templated generic forward iterators

 ## Will include in the future:
 - Double ended bubble sort